69 Rear South Franklin Street

 A long-term exhibition on the Native Americans of the Wyoming Valley includes local artifacts ranging from stone implements of the Archaic period to the archeological evidence of European influence.

-Changing exhibitions emphasize the stories of people, places and events in Luzerne County, featuring objects, photographs and paintings from the Society's collection.
-The gift shop is open during the Museum’s visiting hours.
-Besides items relating to the collection, the gift shop offers a variety of local publications.
+Changing exhibitions emphasize the stories of people, places and events in Luzerne County, featuring objects, photographs and documents from the Society's collection.